Using this edition

 Please note: fractions of manors and advowson are treated as distinct place types.
 To find all references to advowsons/manors, check "manor/advowson (fraction of)" as well as "manor/advowson"

-Static person indexes
+Static person and juror indexes

 This provides the text of an inquisition or group of inquisitions associated with a single tenant in chief.